Free Art and Technology Lab

-The Free Art and Technology Lab a.k.a.
+The Free Art and Technology Lab (F.A.T.
+Lab) was a collective of artists, engineers, scientists, lawyers, and musicians, dedicated to the merging of popular culture with open source technology.
 F.A.T.
-Lab was a collective of artists, engineers, scientists, lawyers, and musicians, dedicated to the merging of popular culture with open source technology.
-F.A.T.
-Lab was known for producing artwork critical of traditional Intellectual Property Law in the realm of new media art and technology.
+Lab was known for producing artwork critical of traditional intellectual property law in the realm of new media art and technology.
 F.A.T.
 Lab has historically created work intended for the public domain, but has also released work under various open licenses.
 Their commitment is to support "open values and the public domain through the use of emerging open licenses, support for open entrepreneurship and the admonishment of secrecy, copyright monopolies and patents.
 F.A.T.
 Lab's mission has been approached through various methods of placing open ideals into the mainstream popular culture, including work with the New York Times, MTV, the front page of YouTube and in the Museum of Modern Art permanent collection."